Ladies’ Tobacco, California Rabbit Tobacco, California Everlasting

 - Outside California, grows from Oregon to Baja California, Mexico

 - Grows at elevations between 200 and 2,600 ft.

-- Larval plant for the American painted lady (Vanessa virginiensis) butterfly
+- Larval food source (host) for the American painted lady (Vanessa virginiensis) butterfly

-- Native people used an infusion of the plant to treat colds and stomach pain; leaves were used as a poultice for burns, bruises, and cuts
+- Leaves were used as a poultice for burns, bruises, and cuts

 - Pseudognaphalium (soo-doe-na-FAY-lee-um) – literally, false Gnaphalium, referring to a superficial resemblance of plants in this genus to those in the genus Gnaphalium